dbermond/screencast/README.md

 default: device default

+#### `-L, --live-streaming=URL`

+Do a live streaming to the server address specified in *URL*.
+Please make sure to have a working connection to the specified server address and sufficient upload bandwidth to send the video data to the server.
+Note that the higher the video size (resolution) and framerate (fps), the higher will be the needed upload bandwidth.
+Use the [`-K`](#-k---keep) option if you want to save a local copy of the live streamed video. **screencast** will record offline when this option is not specified.
+This option cannot be used with the [`-e`](#-e---fadetype) (fade effect) option.
+It has been tested only with [YouTube](https://www.youtube.com/) live streaming service.

+default: disabled

 #### `-x, --fixed=N`

 Set the video to have a fixed length of *N* seconds.
 When setted to `0` this is disabled, meaning a indefinite video length that will be recorded until the user stops it by presing the **q** key in the terminal window.